imjoy-team/dev.imjoy.io/docs/user_manual.md

 This depends whether it's a conda-compatible distribution or not.
 Try to type `conda -V` command, if you see a version number(e.g:`conda 4.3.30`), it means you can skip the Anaconda/Miniconda installation, and install ImJoy directly with your existing Python.

 ### Using ImJoy with Python 2.7 or version <3.6
 Yes, if you the conda environment exists.
-You will be able to install and run ImJoy with Python version lower thant 3.6 (e.g.: Anaconda/Miniconda Python2.7).
+You will be able to install and run ImJoy with Python version lower than 3.6 (e.g.: Anaconda/Miniconda Python2.7).
 However, in this case, it will bootstrapping itself by creating a Python 3 environment (named `imjoy`) in order to run the actual plugin engine code.
 Therefore, Anaconda/Miniconda (Python3.6+ version) is still recommended if you have the choice.

 ### Can't connect to plugin engine running on a remote computer